-Al berta Agencies Agency Roles and Responsibilities During Emergencies What they do / How they can help Immediate Notice / Verbal I Additional Supports As requested/available, depending on incident requirements.
-Alberta Emergency Management Agency (AEMA) AEMA is an agency of Alberta Municipal Affairs.
+A lberta Agencies Agency Roles and Responsibilities During Emergencies What they do / How they can help Immediate Notice / Verbal Report Additional Supports Alberta Emergency Management Agency (AEMA) AEMA is an agency of Alberta Municipal Affairs.
 They are responsible for coordinating Government of Alberta (GoA) emergency management and assisting local authorities with emergency response, if required.
 Request that Alberta Emergency Management Agency identify the affected local authorities and implement Emergency Services.
 The Emergency Management Field Officer may provide assistance in contacting some or all of the local authorities.
 Coordinate notification of affected government departments, including affected municipalities and Alberta Health Services.
 Note: The AER or EPA will advise, as required.
 Coordinate requests for provincial/federal resources.
 Responsible to assist in the coordination of evacuation and reception plans within municipalities.
 Provide ongoing situation reports to appropriate provincial officials.
 Activates a POC if required.
 Notify as indicated by the External Contact Matrix - Alberta.
-Check with appropriate Pembina SME for further details on report Alberta Occupational Health & Safety (OHS) When the response plan has been put into effect Occupational Health and Safety evaluates the safety of occupants at the work site and ensures that necessary precautions are taken to protect the workers' health and safety during the emergency.
+Check with appropriate Pembina SME for further details on reporting requirements.
+As requested/available, depending on incident requirements.
+Alberta Occupational Health & Safety (OHS) When the response plan has been put into effect Occupational Health and Safety evaluates the safety of occupants at the work site and ensures that necessary precautions are taken to protect the workers' health and safety during the emergency.
 Ensure that the appropriate employers provide equipment and personnel required on site to monitor worksite hazards.
 Provide a representative to the incident site and the REOC on a 24-hour basis, as required.
 The Director of Work Site Services Inspection must be notified immediately in the event of a serious accident or death at the work site as to the time, place and nature of the serious accident or death.
 Contact OHS and report when: an injury or accident results in death; an injury results in a worker being admitted to a hospital; a "potentially serious" incident that had the potential to cause serious injury, but did not; there is an unplanned or uncontrolled explosion, fire or flood that causes a serious injury or that has the potential to cause a serious injury; there is a collapse or upset of a crane derrick or hoist or; there is a collapse or failure of any component of a building or structure necessary for its structural integrity.
-Check with appropriate Pembina SME for further details on reporting requirements.
 Alberta Forestry, Parks & Tourism If a forest fire is associated with the emergency, forestry personnel: Maintain emergency response resources to provide firefighting assistance.
 Provide advice and input on the ignition decision.
 Act as the liaison between farming/ranching community and the Government of Alberta (GoA).
 Assist with campground and transient evacuation procedures.
 Notify all forestry personnel of the incident hazards.
 Provide a representative to the incident site and the REOC on a 24-hour basis, as deemed necessary.
 Notify as indicated by the External Contact Matrix - Alberta.
-Check with appropriate Pembina SME for further details on report ing requirements.
+Check with appropriate Pembina SME for further details on reporting requirements.